 Business Advice Water saving tips

-There are many ways that you can save water around your business from rates to acquiring water supplier for business.
+There are many ways that you can save water around your business, from rates to acquiring water rates for business.

 You may find the following tips helpful:

-– Use a bowl in the sink when washing fruit, vegetables of dishes.
+– Use a bowl in the sink when washing fruit, vegetables, or dishes.
 You can then use the wastewater to water your plants.

 – Turn off the tap when you clean your teeth.
 A running tap uses up to nine litres of water a minute.